 When a member is financially responsible for a denied service, UnitedHealthcare or the delegated entity (whichever typically holds the risk) must provide the member with written notification of the denial decision based on federal and/or state regulatory standards.

-The delegated entity remains responsible to issue appropriate denials for member-initiated, non-urgent/ emergent medical services outside of their defined service area.
+The delegated entity remains responsible to issue appropriate denials for member-initiated, non-urgent/emergent medical services outside their defined service area.

 When the member is not financially responsible for the denied service, the member does not need to be notified of the denial.
-You must receive notification of the denial and their financial responsibility (i.e., writing the charges off for the claims payment).
+The care provider must receive notification of the denial and their financial responsibility (i.e., writing the charges off for the claims payment).

 UnitedHealthcare or the delegated entity’s claims department (whichever holds the risk) is responsible for providing the notification.

 The denial notice (letter, EOP, or PRA) issued to any non-contracted care provider of service must state: